ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/browsers/brave.md

 ### Windows

+Brave is a native ARM64 application.
+If you visit [brave.com](https://www.brave.com) and download from a Windows on Arm computer you will install the native version.

-Brave releases for Windows on Arm are available on [GitHub](https://github.com/brave/brave-browser)
+Additional Brave releases for Windows on Arm are available on [GitHub](https://github.com/brave/brave-browser)

 To download the offline installer, use the files with `Standalone` in the name.